GCBallesteros/NotebookNavigator.nvim/README.md

   repl_provider = "auto",
-  -- If `true`, folding will be based on expression for buffers with a valid -- cell marker and cells will be folded on entering the buffer cell_folding = true
+  -- If `true`, folding will be based on expression for buffers with a valid -- cell marker and cells will be folded on entering the buffer -- * NOTE: This will replace any previously set foldmethod for those buffers cell_folding = true
 }
 ```